NaszvadiG/cim-xa/README.md

 CIM-XA
 ======

-A distribution, by Titanium Opensystems, l.c., of the popular CodeIgniter framework.
+A distribution, by Titanium Opensystems, l.c., of the popular CodeIgniter framework, with many enhancements.
-This distribution includes modern alternative object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [all through PDO] and includes the Zend libraries [auth, mail, paginator, permissions, serialzer, etc.]
+This distribution includes modern alternative object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [with prepared statements through PDO] and also includes the Zend libraries [auth, mail, permissions, serialzer, etc.], loadable and usable as if they were CodeIgniter libraries.
-This distribution stands on the shoulders of some PHP giants:
+This distribution therefore stands on the shoulders of some PHP giants:
 Ellis Labs (CodeIgniter), Jamie Matthews (Paris, Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), and others.

 <a href="http://ellislab.com/codeigniter/user-guide/toc.html">Documentation for CodeIgniter</a>

 <a href="http://idiorm.readthedocs.org/en/latest/">Documentation for Idiorm Object Relational Mapper</a>

-<a href="http://paris.readthedocs.org/en/latest/">Documentation for Paris Active Record [Optional] Add-on for Idiorm</a>
+<a href="http://paris.readthedocs.org/en/latest/">Documentation for Paris Active Record [Optional] Add-on for Idiorm</a> While
+Paris is included in this distribution it is not necessary to use for the database layer--it merely provides an alternative abstraction.
+The sample code in application/controllers/songs.php uses Idiorm only.

 <a href="http://phpsavant.com/docs/">Documentation for [optional] Savant Templating</a>;
 see also: <a href="http://devzone.zend.com/1542/creating-modular-template-based-interfaces-with-savant/">this article</a>.
-While Savant is included in this distribution, it is not mandatory to use Savant for view -- CodeIgniter views may be used.
+While Savant is included in this distribution, it is not mandatory to use Savant for presentation -- CodeIgniter views may be used.
-The sample code application/controllers/songs.php has an example of each type of view.
+The sample code in application/controllers/songs.php has an example of each type of view.
 If used, CodeIgniter views are located in the usual directory.

 Fee-based support and development work is available from Titanium Opensystems, l.c. -- <a href="//tinyurl.com/dbmsmax">see the website here</a>.